lnkhamalah/medical-transportation-system-design/05-System-Architecture/aws-architecture-decisions.md

 - Serverless scaling
 - Centralized enforcement of business rules
+- Lambda enforces:
+  - role-based authorization
-- Lambda enforces role-based authorization and tenant scoping using claims extracted from the validated Cognito JWT
+  - tenant scoping using claims extracted from Cognito JWT
+  - lifecycle state transitions (e.g., scheduled → completed → billed)
+  - immutability rules (completed records cannot be modified)
 - Facility scoping is derived from token claims and never from client-supplied request data
 - No infrastructure management burden
 - Cost aligned with usage patterns
 - Supports asynchronous event publishing to Amazon SQS for resilient notification processing
 - Prevents user-facing operations from being blocked by external notification delivery failures

+All critical business invariants are enforced at this layer, not in the frontend.

 ---